Skip to main content

 };

-In many cases, directly depending on the modules object of an existing webpack configuration is enough.
-For instance, this is what you would need to get up and running with a project using create-react-app:
+In many cases, directly depending on the modules object of an existing webpack configuration is sufficient.
+For instance, this is what you need to get started with a project using create-react-app:

 const craWebpackConfig = require('react-scripts/config/webpack.config');